henryscala/plain_sequence_chart/README.md

 ###Parallel Commands

 In this example, there're parallel commands used separated by "|".
-Compare the differences with the first example(The two INVITE are in the same line).
+Compare the differences with the first example(The two INVITEs are in the same line).
 PROC, SND, RCV, ALIAS and STATE commands are concerned.

 Input Commands:

     #specify alias first
     ALIAS CAT CATHERINE